 In order to promote good hygiene and school spirit VJM requires all students to change for Physical Education for nearly all activities.
+Due to our School Modernization Phys.
+Ed staff may change requirements around changing before classes for certain activities.
 Information about the purchase of school clothing and/or replacement in the event of loss can be found in the registration package or you may call the office.
+All clothing worn in Physical Education must meet Dress Code regulations listed above.